-Exodus started working in Zambia over 5 years ago, in conjunction with Baraka Community Partnerships.
+Exodus started supporting Zambian projects in 2008 in conjunction with Baraka Community Partnerships.
 In that time our volunteers have been busy and their successes include renovating dozens of classrooms, helping provide clean water and sanitation, donating tonnes of educational, sporting and medical supplies and helping distribute life- saving malaria nets.

 Biggest achievement to date

-- Maguremeno School, in an isolated village on the banks of the Zambezi which receives no state funding or assistance.
-We paddle past this school on all our Zambezi canoe trips and have been donating supplies for many years.
-Recently our volunteers have helped plaster the crumbling school walls.
+Exodus is currently supporting Maguremeno School, located in an isolated village on the banks of the Zambezi which receives no state funding or assistance.
+We paddle past this school on all our Zambezi canoe trips and have been donating supplies since 2005.
+We have also helped renovate the school’s crumbling walls and have provided teachers wages and meals for the kids.
+More recently we have donated funds to develop a goat rearing programme to provide the school with some income of their own.

 Other Success Stories